 Crafting Effective 120-Character Music Prompts in Suno AI

 Suno AI offers creators a powerful tool to generate music across various genres and styles.
 But with only 120 characters per prompt, every word matters.
 This guide dives into best practices for crafting impactful prompts—ensuring your creations match your vision.
-We’ll include real examples from Gospel, Reggae, Lo-fi, and more.
+Real examples from Gospel, Reggae, Lo-fi, and more are included.

 - Genre: Define the music category (e.g., Gospel, Reggae).